2020mkruppa/Astronomy-Visualizations/partiview/Narration Script.md

 than the average orbital radius (light years versus light minutes).
 Therefore when we observe a transit on a distant star, we can only measure the overall brightness of star.
 We cannot see the part of the star that is blocked, unlike with our own sun-moon system.

-In 2009, NASA launched the Kepler telescope, which trailed the Earth for 9 years, looking for exoplanets, particularily Earth-sized exoplanets.
-Kepler's primary method of detecting stars was using the transit method, and it found over 2,600 planets over its 9 years.
-In 2018, a follow-up mission was launched, called TESS, which will continue the search for exoplanets using the transit method.

 ## Transit Complications
 There are some complications with this technique.
 Multiplanet stars produce more complicated transit data and it is harder to resolve each planet individually.
 Furthermore, the transit method completely relies on a rather unlikely event of the planet blocking a bit of the star light.
 There could be other reasons that